 Now the iPhone is even identifying by name callers that aren’t in my phone but that have emailed me before!
-That’s important for email marketers and sales people to be aware of.
+That’s important for email marketers and salespeople to be aware of.

 So here’s what happened:

-- Sales person Kyle emailed me to say how funny it was that we were both at the Content Tech Summit – where I facilitated a workshop.
+- Salesperson Kyle emailed me to say how funny it was that we were both at the Content Tech Summit – where I facilitated a workshop.

 - Ok.
 Well-written email, but swipe left.
 Not currently looking to buy anything.

-- Then later I got a call.
+- Then later, I got a call.
 The iPhone let me know that maybe it was Kyle.

-How many business people get their phone calls on their iPhone?
+How many business people get their phone calls on their iPhones?
 No idea.
 But I use mine exclusively.
 My office phone rolls over to it 100 percent of the time.
 I use AirPods for most of my calls.

-In the office I use Skype for Business or Zoom when it’s a group call.
+In the office, I use Skype for Business or Zoom when it’s a group call.
 Either way, if you take business calls on your iPhone like me, this is good to know.

-More on lead response time and follow up with Tamara Burkett
+More on lead response time and follow-up with Tamara Burkett

-Follow up matters and of course that is one reason why some marketers and sales people just hammer us with emails.
+Follow-up matters, and of course, that is one reason why some marketers and salespeople just hammer us with emails.

 Global expert Tamara Burkett joined me on an episode of the podcast and shared even more tips.

 ￼￼As Tamara shared on the Business Storytelling Podcast just 3% of prospects at any given time are actually ready to buy.
-That of course is 3% of relevant prospects.
+That, of course, is 3% of relevant prospects.
 So if I build a large audience that has nothing to do with my business that 3% doesn’t come off of that number but the qualified prospects.￼￼

 We discussed automation and best practices to build relevant relationships and experiences with your prospects.￼

-What’s a good follow up?
+What’s a good follow-up?

 Where is that fine line between being helpful and being annoying?

-It comes back to what are their pain points and how can you address them at the right time.
+It comes back to what are their pain points and how you can address them at the right time.
 Sometimes knowing when the right time is is harder than it sounds.
-A quick lead response time can help here as they just signaled their interest in your product.
+A quick lead response time can help here, as they just signaled their interest in your product.

 Sometimes people reply and say they were so upset that I emailed them out of the blue.
-Other times people reply and say that sounds like a great idea let’s discuss it.
-Sometimes the timing was right and sometimes it was wrong.
-Of course it can be hard to figure out where their mindset is.
+Other times people reply and say that sounds like a great idea; let’s discuss it.
+Sometimes the timing was right, and sometimes it was wrong.
+Of course, it can be hard to figure out where their mindset is.